UBC research associates can access professional development funds to support career growth at the university.

 - The annual maximum amount per year is $1,000.

-- PD expense claims must be submitted in Workday within 60 days of the purchase date to be eligible for funding .
+- Receipts must be submitted in Workday within 60 days of the original purchase date to qualify for reimbursement.

 Eligible Employees: Research Associates in paid appointments are eligible to access this funding program as of date of hire.
 Honorary research associates are not eligible.
 This funding is non-transferable.